 Minute 10:45 - The current generation has grown up with inclusion and there is a desire for those relationships to be present in adulthood.
 Micaela calls this generation Inclusion Natives.
 (Read more about Inclusion Natives here).

 Minute 14:15 - Most housing communities are started by parents and Micaela emphasizes the challenges this places on families who are being asked to solve housing issues for their loved ones.
 Rather, it makes good sense to also rely on entrepreneurs, policy makers, professionals, and funders to push new systems forward.

 Minute 17:15 - The Kelsey is a mixed ability, mixed income community with inclusion at it’s core.
 A unique aspect of The Kelsey is that of Inclusion Concierges™ whose job it is to foster relationships in the building, connect residents to the community, and indirectly point to services.
 While Inclusion Concierges™ do not control supported services, they understand and know service needs.

-Minute 24:25 - They choose San Jose (Ayer Station) as the first location for a variety of reasons including The Lanterman Act legislation only available in California.
+Minute 24:25 - They choose San Jose (Ayer Station) as the first location for a variety of reasons including legislation called The Lanterman Act which is only available in California.
 Other reasons are their mixed housing rate model, the innovative reputation of Silicon Valley, and a deep history of valuing diversity and inclusion.